stevecook23/cat-it/README.md

 + <a href="https://unsplash.com/photos/cute-brown-cat-looking-at-appetizing-homemade-pancakes-on-plate-with-fresh-berries-jam-honey-and-sourcream-on-table-pl2lEC0d58I" target="_blank">Stock image used for Feed It Wireframe</a>

 #### Game Images
-Images for this game were made by Susan Cook and used with permission
+Images for this game were made by Susan Cook and used with permission.
+You can find more of her work at <a href="https://www.susancook.me/" target="_blank">her website</a>.

 #### Audio
 Audio for this game was recorded from the Pi artificial intelligence assistant.